mayeb1/disquaire/README.rst

 ---------------------------Unit Test--------------------------

-If you want test if functions are ok, there are unit test for each function in unit_test folder
+If you want test if functions are ok, there are unit test for each function in unit_test folder.

 python3.10 -m unittest .\unit_test\test_orderPrice.py